nniculae/ros/README.md

 # Restaurant Ordering System - Demo API

-This is an incomplete API based on API Platform en Symfony.
+This is an incomplete API based on API Platform and Symfony.

 ## Requirements